Bodie Hills Map

 Ecology and Wildlife

 The Bodie Hills contain outstanding natural and cultural values.
-The mountains are a transition zone between the Sierra Nevada and the Great Basin and thus harbor a diverse assemblage of plant and animal species. including pika, lodgepole pine, Sierra juniper and Utah juniper.
+The mountains are a transition zone between the Sierra Nevada and the Great Basin and thus harbor a diverse assemblage of plant and animal species. including pika, pinyon pine, lodgepole pine, Sierra juniper and Utah juniper.
 The Nature Conservancy has noted that the Bodie Hills “are among the most biodiverse in the Great Basin ecoregion" (Nachlinger et al., 2001).
 Pronghorn antelope, rare in central eastern California, are numerous in the Bodie Hills.
 The Bodie Hills are one of the last strongholds for the Bi-State sage grouse, a Distinct Population Segment of sage grouse with unique characteristics which is found in only a few counties along the central California-Nevada border.
 A judge recently ruled that the U.S. Fish and Wildlife Service needs to reconsider if the Bi-State sage grouse warrants listing under the federal Endangered Species Act.
 Pika, black bear, mountain lion, mule deer and many raptors including golden eagle, also inhabit the Bodie Hills.

 The area contains two streams, Rough and Atastra Creeks, that were determined by BLM to be eligible for federal Wild and Scenic river status.
 These streams provide suitable recovery habitat for the Lahontan Cutthroat trout, a federally-listed Threatened species.
 The Bodie Hills also contain numerous riparian areas, including small wet meadows and aspen groves that provide critical wildlife habitat.
 Ephemeral wetlands attract migrating shorebirds and waterfowl in the spring.